laniyadapo/housepricingportfolio/README.md

      <img src = "images/Nullvalues_Train.jpg" width ="600" /> <img src = "images/Nullvalues_Test.jpg" width ="600" />

      - Upon review of each feature along with the data description provided, 4 approaches were applied to deal with the null values.
        - Columns where missing values actually mean None.
-Null values will be replaced with "None" in both Train & Test Data
+Null values will be replaced with "None" in both Training & Testing Data
          - PoolQC, MiscFeature, Alley, Fence, FireplaceQu, GarageType, GarageFinish, GarageQual, GarageCond, BsmtQual, BsmtCond, BsmtExposure, BsmtFinType1, BsmtFinType2, MasVnrType.
        - Numerical columns where missing values actually mean 0.
-Null values will be replaced with "0" in Train and Test Data respectively.
+Null values will be replaced with "0" in Training and Testing Data respectively.
-           - Train Data : GarageYrBlt, MasVnrArea
+           - Training Data : GarageYrBlt, MasVnrArea
-           - Test Data : BsmtFinSF1, BsmtFinSF2, BsmtUnfSF, TotalBsmtSF, BsmtFullBath, BsmtHalfBath, GarageYrBlt, GarageArea, GarageCars, MasVnrArea
+           - Testing Data : BsmtFinSF1, BsmtFinSF2, BsmtUnfSF, TotalBsmtSF, BsmtFullBath, BsmtHalfBath, GarageYrBlt, GarageArea, GarageCars, MasVnrArea
        - Columns that missing data is not possible and low number of missing data.
-Null values to be filled with column mode in Train and Test Data respectively.
+Null values to be filled with column mode in Training and Testing Data respectively.
-           - Train Data : Electrical
+           - Training Data : Electrical
-           - Test Data : Exterior1st, Exterior2nd, Functional, KitchenQual, SaleType, Utilities
+           - Testing Data : Exterior1st, Exterior2nd, Functional, KitchenQual, SaleType, Utilities
        - Critical data that can be related with another column.
-Null values to be filled with mode value of the highly correlable column in both Train & Test Data.
+Null values to be filled with mode value of the highly correlable column in both Training & Testing Data.
            - LotFrontage
    - Data inspected for invalid data i.e. presence of outliers.